Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 Iowa State Schedule Analysis

-- Iowa State has tied for the 10th-most Quadrant 2 victories in the country (eight).
+- Iowa State has eight wins versus Quadrant 2 teams, tied for the 11th-most in Division 1.

 Iowa State 2022-23 Best Wins